harshilbambhroliya/excel/README.md

-# Excel Clone - Vanilla TypeScript
+# Excel - Vanilla TypeScript

 A feature-rich Excel-like spreadsheet web application built with vanilla TypeScript and HTML Canvas.
 This project implements a functional spreadsheet with many Excel-like features without using any UI frameworks.